What People Teach Us: In Trump’s Tangled Mess, There Is No Apology Needed.

 There should be no apology sought of Trump for what he has said about Muslims, among other indiscretions he’s been guilty of during his Presidential nomination campaign.

 This does not mean what he said is right or not reprehensible.

-The concern for the apology society is similar in that it seems that some seeking apologies are waiting for it in order to be made whole.
+The concern regarding the apology society is similar in that it seems that those seeking apologies are waiting for it in order to be made whole.

 So we have to be careful how we seek to be made whole in such examples — by an apology in one scenario or seemingly seeking validation in the other — or we risk forgoing being able to proceed and achieve our true greatness.

 Spending too much time seeking that apology stifles one’s energy for one’s own cause, even if if might be for perception purposes to stakeholders on the periphery.

 One’s actions should suffice to demonstrate their strategy, efficacy, and intention more than outside validation.
 Assuming you’re being strategic and calculated, don’t wait to be validated by inclusion or apologies in order to proceed with the greatness in your own mission, purpose, and objectives.
 Use the energy you would use to charge back against the other side for an apology to instead open up a conversation and charge forward.

 Your actions going forward will extinguish the offense perpetrated by the other side and are the driver of your message.